cuberite/cuberite/GETTING-STARTED.md

 Minecraft Basics
 ----------------

 If you don't play Minecraft or don't have a great knowledge of the basic systems, you should get to know them.
 The [Minecraft Wiki](http://minecraft.gamepedia.com/Minecraft_Wiki) is quite useful for this task, although some youtubers are also fairly good at teaching the basics and just playing is quite good too.
+It is possabile to contribute without knowing minecraft in detail though.

 I'd say that the important topics are: